eyereasoner/eye/reasoning/README.md

-# EYE reasoning
+# N3 reasoning

-A collection of concrete reasoning examples which can be tested via
+A collection of concrete [N3](http://www.w3.org/TeamSubmission/n3/) reasoning examples which can be tested via
 ```
 ./reasoning
 ```